anaticulae/utilo/docs/releases/backlog.rst

 * file_list extend pattern to check more than file extension

-* utila.test: add method to evaluate capsys from pytest

 * utila.run: add support for asyncio

-* uitla.file.make_absoulte: support more than one file
+* uitla.file.make_absolute: support more than one file

 * add --list* to select all required steps